Fernando Lewis

-Fernando Lewis (born 31 January 1993) is a footballer who plays as a right winger for OFC Oostzaan.
+Fernando Frederick Roy Lewis (born 31 January 1993) is a professional footballer who plays as a right back.
 Born in the Netherlands, he represents the Aruba national football team.

 Club career

 On 19 August 2020, Lewis joined Tweede Divisie side Quick Boys on a free transfer, signing a one-year deal.

 International career

 Lewis made his Aruba national football team debut on 2 June 2021 in the 2022 FIFA World Cup qualification game against Cayman Islands.